cthist2/CSC_4330/FitTigerLife_ProjectManagementDocument.md

 Objective: Collaborative effort on the SDD

-Outcome:The main architecture and Sus-System Architecture were discussed thoroughly, as well on thorough discussion on how the data was going to be stored locally.
+Outcome: The main architecture and Sus-System Architecture were discussed thoroughly, as well on thorough discussion on how the data was going to be stored locally.
 It was decided that the data would be stored in CSV data type files.
 The User Interface was also discussed with the current way the application looked being deemed unsatisfactory.
 The UI was mostly decided when the SDD came around, mainly dealing with how the home page would look, as well as how the graphs would end up looking.
 The graphs as of now would only be line graphs.

 ## 11/14/16 18:30 PM